2024 SEASON

 August 2–3.
 CONTEMPORARY DANCE.
 Paul Taylor Dance Company.
 The renowned dance troupe returns to the Pavilion Theater with three of Taylor’s signature works: Brandenburgs (1988) and Promethean Fire (2002), music by J. S. Bach and Runes (1975), music by Gerald Busby.
 Saturday, August 3, a Producers Circle evening, featuring a pre-performance Farm-to-Table Dinner.

 August 4.
 PS21/PATHWAYS.
 Gamelan Yowana Sari.
-An indoor-outdoor, site-responsive performance of traditional Balinese music for the Samara Dana gamelan, some accompanying native dances, plus contemporary pieces by Vivian Fung, Michael Gordon, and Evan Ziporyn.
+New York-based GAMELAN Yowana Sari, 20 artists performing traditional Balinese music and dance for the Samara Dana gamelan, plus contemporary compositions by Dewa Alit, Michael Gordon, Kyle Miller, and Evan Ziporyn

 August 17.
 PS21/PATHWAYS.
 Hudson Valley CirqueFest: Cirque Kikasse (Quebec) delivers a breathtaking, mouthwatering tour de force pairing of high-flying acrobatics and juggling with fast food and bar service from their dual-purpose street truck.
-A PS21 PATHWAYS/CRELLIN PARK DAY event, presented in partnership with the Town of Chatham Crellin Park Recreation Committee and Chatham Brewing Company.
+A PS21 PATHWAYS/CRELLIN PARK DAY event, presented in partnership with the Town of Chatham Crellin Park Recreation Committee.

 August 21.
 PS21 HOUSE BLEND IV.
-Bonnie Whiting performs Wang Lu’s Stages (2023) for a solo speaking/singing percussionist, with a stage design by Polly Apfelbaum.
+A double-bill: Bonnie Whiting performs Wang Lu’s Stages (2023) for a solo speaking/singing percussionist, with a stage design by Polly Apfelbaum, and Frederic Rzewski’s To the Earth for speaking percussionist and four flower pots (text from the Homeric Hymn to Gaia, Mother of All).
+Plus Bass-baritone Davóne Tines performs Eastman Evensonga ceremony interweaving three solo vocal works by Julius Eastman, created in residency at PS21.

 August 29.
 GLOBAL | LOCAL.
 Lady Moon & the Eclipse and Kendra McKinley.
 Multicultural music collective Lady Moon & The Eclipse layers their soaring vocal textures over contemporary R&B and Afrobeat-influenced rhythms to deliver “celestial magic” (The Berkshire Edge) from Ngonda Badila’s honeyed vocals, backup singers Ntangou Badila, Nkoula Badila, and Aatifa Drayton, Arlen Hart on piano, Ken Reichl on drums, and Jonathan Camuzo on electric bass.
 The music ranges over an eclectic palette of musical genres that includes jazz, soul, rock, and house.